Azure/azure-powershell/src/CustomLocation/CustomLocation/help/New-AzCustomLocation.md

 # New-AzCustomLocation

 ## SYNOPSIS
-Creates or updates a Custom Location in the specified Subscription and Resource Group
+Create a Custom Location in the specified Subscription and Resource Group

 ## SYNTAX